Climb aboard the Lapland Express for a fun Christmas experience with Santa, Mrs Claus and their helpers

 On the day

-- On arrival you will be welcomed by one of our volunteers at our Downpatrick station
+- On arrival you will be welcomed by our volunteers at our Downpatrick station

-- Santa and Mrs Claus will then help to get you all on board the train
+- Santa’s helpers will help to get you all on board the train before departure

-- Entertainment will include an interactive magic display and fun and games
+- Entertainment will include an interactive magic display and other fun and games

-- Santa will visit you in your seat
+- Santa will visit you at your seat

 - Children will receive a age appropriate present – providing they’ve managed to keep themselves off Santa’s naughty list!